getlantern/lantern-sdk/README.md

 4. System proxy mode: Start local HTTP and SOCKS proxies.
 You can redirect traffic via these proxies to Lantern's infrastructure.
 - onSuccess: Callback function invoked after starting the local proxy.
 Returns a ProxyInfo object containing the addresses of the local HTTP and SOCKS proxies.
-- onFailure: Callback function providing an error message when the local proxy fails to start.
+- onFailure: Callback function providing an error message when the local proxy is unable to start.

 ```Kotlin
 import org.getlantern.lantern.sdk.Lantern